mcdickenson/imagister/README.md

 For both privacy and efficiency reasons, this repo should contain a minimum of data necessary for plotting.
 Ideally, this would contain the following columns:

 ```
-SenderActor Action ReceiverActor  Date  Latitude  Longitude Source
+SenderActor Action ReceiverActor  Date  Latitude  Longitude Country Source
 ```

-`SenderActor` is either "govt" or "anti"; `ReceiverActor` is the opposite. `Action` will be one of "protest", "repress", or "fight". `Date`, `Latitude`, and `Longitude` are self-explanatory. `Source` is an indicator of whether the event is from ICEWS or GDELT.
+`SenderActor` is either "govt" or "anti"; `ReceiverActor` is the opposite. `Action` will be one of "protest", "repress", or "fight". `Date`, `Latitude`, `Longitude`, and `Country` are self-explanatory. `Source` is an indicator of whether the event is from ICEWS or GDELT.

 For now, these data should be in plain-text (.csv) format.
 As we progress toward public visualizations we may put them into a database format (eg MongoDB).